 This reliability and associated annoyances detract from the overall user experience.

 Much of it is likely software, that can be updated, but at the moment you can get a better toothbrush for the money.

 Assuming that the ‘smart’ features are what you are after, then the Oral-B Smart 5 5000 would be my recommendation as an alternative.

 There is the Kolibree Ara (on which this brush is based – more in the variants section) as well as Philips Sonicare’s FlexCare Platinum Connected, but with price and features in mind, the Oral-B Smart 5 5000 is the better choice.

 Oral-B’s app does lack a games mode for kids and the ability to have different user profiles which are two appealing features of the E1.

-For even more options, see our post looking at the top rated brushes for 2020.
+For even more options, see our post looking at the best UK brushes for 2021.

 3. Where is the best place to buy the Colgate Connect E1?